GEOS-ESM/swell/docs/installing_swell.md

 pip install --user .
 ```

-To specify the path where swell gets installed you can do:
+To specify the path where swell gets installed supply the prefix argument:
 ```
 cd swell
 pip install --prefix=/path/to/install .